How do you get and keep students engaged in an online course? This is a critically important question.

 - Did you know that you can easily create break out groups during class meetings with some of the video conferencing programs out there?
 For example, Zoom is a free tool that allows you to have a virtual class “room” and then allow students to join individual breakout rooms.
 This youtube video gives a quick introduction to the breakout room feature (note, it must be turned on in Admin settings of Zoom before it can be used).

-Keeping students engaged through social connection with you and each other in a digital environment is one of the bigger hurdles that we see in online courses.
+Keeping students engaged through social connection in a digital environment is one of the bigger hurdles that we see in online courses.
 It is also one of the best places to invest your time to ensure a successful online experience!